JinwooOh/CS200-testing-service/README.md

 # Finishing a Feature
 Once you feel you've completed a feature, find it in Trello and add the related card to the *Code Review* list.

+Then go to GitHub and submit a pull request (PR) for the branch.
+Assignment the whole team to review the code, then submit.
+If there are merge requests, you will need to resolve those before merging into the desired branch (usually ` develop ` or, if a bug fix, your feature branch).

+Merges into master should be RARE to maintain a stable version of the app.

 # Testing